vukrosic/github.io/_posts/2022-12-20-gradient-descent-optimization-intuitive-explanation.md

 # Mean Absolute Error

-For the next graph, we will choose a random input and output value and keep them constant, and we will only change the weight of the model.
-We can see how the MAE is changing depending on the weight.
-For a certain value of the weight, MAE is 0, meaning that at that point our model correctly predicts the output.
+For the next graph, we will choose a constant input and output value, and we will only change the weight of the model.
+We can see how the **MAE** is changing depending on the $$weight$$.

+For a certain value of the $$weight$$ **MAE** is 0, meaning that at that point our model correctly predicts the output.

 ![5 calculating Weight.jpg](https://github.com/vukrosic/vukrosic.github.io/blob/master/BlogImages/Gradient%20Descent/6%20MAE2.jpg?raw=true)